Generalized symmetry enriched criticality in (3+1)d: Introduction

 Once again, the symmetries permit only a single relevant local operator that can tune a continuous transition between two gapped phases.
 An important non-perturbative constraint indicating a potentially rich phase diagram is that, for $N$ odd and $n > 0$ such that $\gcd(N, n) > 1$, the theory exhibits an anomaly: no single ground state can preserve both the $\mathbb{Z}_N$ magnetic one-form symmetry and the non-invertible time-reversal symmetry.
 Indeed, when these anomaly conditions are met and $N_f$ is odd, we show that the relevant deformation controls a transition between a phase with topological order and a phase that spontaneously breaks the non-invertible time-reversal symmetry.
 In the special case $n = 0$, the time-reversal symmetry is invertible, and the transition will be between a phase with $\mathbb{Z}_N$~topological order and a phase that breaks time-reversal symmetry spontaneously.

 To illustrate this kind of transition in a class of models for which the time-reversal symmetry is non-invertible, we take $N = k^2$ and $n = 2k$ with odd $k > 1$ for concreteness.
 At low energies, where the fermions may be integrated out, one phase becomes pure $PSU(N)$ Yang-Mills at $\theta = \pi n$, and the other phase has $\theta = \pi(n + NN_f)$.
 The $\theta = 2\pi k$ phase preserves the non-invertible time-reversal symmetry but spontaneously breaks the $\mathbb{Z}_{k^2}$ magnetic one-form symmetry to $\mathbb{Z}_k$, leading to $\mathbb{Z}_k$ topological order.
 In contrast, the $\theta = \pi(2k + k^2N_f)$ phase retains the full one-form symmetry but spontaneously breaks the non-invertible time-reversal symmetry, resulting in non-invertible domain walls that interpolate between distinct one-form SPT states.
 In both phases, the $SO(N_f)$ flavor symmetry remains unbroken.
-This transition can be viewed as an analogue of deconfined quantum criticality~\cite{Senthil2004a,Senthil2004b,Senthil2024} but for generalized symmetries.
-Recent works have identified unconventional critical points in (1+1)d involving phases that spontaneously break non-invertible symmetries~\cite{Chatterjee2024,Li2024,Chen2025}.
-Our construction introduces a novel example in (3+1)d, expanding the landscape of unconventional critical phenomena.
+Since this transition is between two gapped phases that break completely different symmetries, it may be viewed as an analogue of deconfined quantum criticality~\cite{Senthil2004a,Senthil2004b,Senthil2024} but for generalized symmetries.